rand-projects/fisb-rest/docs/source/document.rst

   (M) /notam
   (M) /notam/<4 character id>

-Lists all NOTAMs of all types.
+Returns all NOTAMs of all types.
 If an id is specified, will find all NOTAMs associated with that id (i.e. the ``"location"`` field inside a NOTAM).
 Not all NOTAMs have a location.